 Haydn himself conducted the first performance on February 10, 1794 at the King's theatre in London, six days after his arrival in England on his second visit.

-Haydn's ninty ninth symphony was performed by the Portobello orchestra on the 19th March 2005.
-The conductor was Anthony Weeden.back
+Haydn's ninty ninth symphony was performed by the Portobello Orchestra on the 19th March 2005, conducted by Anthony Weeden and on the 19th March 2016 conducted by William Church.back